jordankoschei/2022/_posts/2017-03-20-designing-for-designers.md

 ---
-title: Designing for designers is like cooking for chefs
+title: Designing for Designers is Like Cooking for Chefs
 categories: Design
 ---